5 Core Practices to Build an Effective Virtual Onboarding Program

-The journey concludes with a survey which asks employees if they got all of the information they need to integrate into their new organization, she added.
+The journey concludes with a survey which asks employees if they got all of the information they need to integrate into their new organisation, she added.

 1. Onboarding is a journey; take your time.
-Many organizations try to compress onboarding to limit the amount of “down time” an employee spends getting acclimatized.
+Many organisations try to compress onboarding to limit the amount of “down time” an employee spends getting acclimatised.
 But a rushed or incomplete onboarding process will create a myriad of problems down the road, including an increased likelihood the employee in question will leave within the first six months.

 4. Reach out and make contact with managers and mentors.
 Take steps to recreate formerly in-person aspects of onboarding in a digital environment by making full use of video conference calls with managers and mentors.
 New hires need to work with their managers to make time for self-directed learning, mentoring, coaching and cross-functional knowledge sharing.
 Build in milestones that allow new hires to develop a goal-orientated mindset.